Why High-Achieving Professionals Overthink (and How to Stop)

 You’ve worked hard to get where you are.
 Therapy doesn’t take that away, it helps you enjoy it.

-I offer online therapy for high-achieving professionals throughout California, including Los Angeles, Orange County, San Diego, and the San Francisco Bay Area.
-If you’re ready to reduce self-criticism, let go of perfectionism, and feel more grounded in who you are, you can book a free consultation online to start.
+I offer virtual therapy for professionals throughout California, including Los Angeles, Orange County, San Diego, and the San Francisco Bay Area.